chef/chef-workstation/docs-chef-io/content/workstation/knife_setup.md

 New-Item -ItemType "file" -Path "c:\.chef\credentials"
 ```

 Previous Chef Infra setups recommended setting up knife with a `config.rb` file.
-Configuring knife with `config.rb` is still valid if you work on one Chef Infra Server with one Chef Infra Server organization.
+Configuring knife with `config.rb` is still valid, but only for working on one Chef Infra Server with one Chef Infra Server organization.

 ```bash
 mkdir ~/.chef